 There are many ways you can explore Alaska, but one of our favorites is by train.
-From eating a freshly-cooked meal while you gaze out at the mountains to being able to sit back and relax as you gain mileage, exploring The Last Frontier via the railroad is an experience you’ll always remember.
+From eating a freshly-cooked meal while you gaze out at the mountains to being able to sit back and relax as you gain mileage, exploring America's 49th state via the railroad is an experience you’ll always remember.
 Below, we list all the reasons why you should consider leaving your car behind when traveling around Alaska.

 Your Next Adventure Starts HereSearch Open Jobs

 One of the most compelling reasons to experience Alaska by train is that you can focus on taking in the spectacular sights such as mountains, valleys, forests and rivers, instead of worrying about driving!
 When you’re behind the wheel, it’s difficult and dangerous to steal another glance at something.
 But when you’re on the train, you can take a second peek without taking any risks.
 Some train cars even offer observation platforms and wrap-around domed windows, making it even easier to witness the beauty.